 So, what are content metrics?
 At its simplest, these are the individual values that you will be tracking as they support your key goals.
 For example, can you use those metrics to act on your content marketing measurement framework?
 Or will you use this to improve the performance of your SEO campaign?

-If you are wondering how to measure content quality, then you need to focus on a variety of metrics that should be playing a role in your content strategy analytics.
+If you are wondering how to measure content quality, then you need to focus on a variety of metrics that should be playing a role in your content strategy and content strategy analytics.
 These include:

 If you are wondering, “what is content effectiveness?”, the answer is that all of this plays a role in answering that question, and this is also where Google Analytics for content marketing can be helpful.
 However, at Demandwell, users have access to our need-to-lead funnel, which will track everything from impressions to leads.
 With this tool, marketers gain access to a comprehensive dashboard that includes their SEO funnel, including appropriate KPIs showing up on content performance dashboards.
 Having all of this in one easily accessible place makes it easier for marketing professionals to make quick, informed decisions that can improve their content marketing performance in real time.